Heartleaf Ice Plant, Baby Sun Rose, Dew Plant, Etc.

 ap-TEN-ee uh kor-di-FOH-lee-uh

-Synonyms of Mesembryanthemum cordifolium (3) (Updated 9-18-21): Aptenia cordifolia (L.f.)
+Synonyms of Mesembryanthemum cordifolium (4) (Updated 11-7-22 from Plants of the World Online): Aptenia cordifolia (L.f.)
 Schwantes, Litocarpus cordifolius (L.f.)
-L.Bolus, Mesembryanthemum tetrasepalum Regel
+L.Bolus, Mesembryanthemum cordifolium variegatum Hovey, Mesembryanthemum tetrasepalum Regel

 Mesembryanthemum cordifolium L.f. is once again the correct and accepted name of this plant.
 It was named and described by Carl Linnaeus the Younger in Supplementum Plantarum Systematis Vegetabilium… in 1782.